CDCgov/prime-reportstream/prime-router/docs/how-to-setup-an-apple-silicon-mac.md

 ### Step 2 - Run dependencies

 ReportStream depends on set of containers to be up before running.
-Run these now in their Docker containers.
+Run these containers now using `docker-compose`.

 ```bash
 docker-compose up sftp redox azurite vault web_receiver --detach